projg2/nattka/doc/usage.rst

 apply
    Applies keywords from specified bugs to the working tree.

+commit
+   Commits previously applied keyword changes to git (does not push).

 process-bugs
    Perform sanity checks of specified bugs — fetch keywords, apply them to the local checkout, run ``pkgcheck`` and update the bugs